Project Name

 Our client belongs to the finance industry and works on managing sensitive information and all types of transactions.
 They use Red Hat OpenShift for running servers on-premises and have a secure Linux-based environment.
 Additionally, there were issues of fault tolerance and high concurrency arising in their system.
 This makes the client search for a highly efficient system that can handle thousands of concurrent users and process millions of transactions each day.

-- The client was unable to manage a system with multiple functionalities and dependencies for a smooth operation.
+• Complex System Dependencies: The client struggled to handle multiple functionalities and dependencies for smooth operations.

 Our Solution